Last Updated: Oct 30, 2013

 - UConn Plant Database

 The UConn Plant Database contains photographic and textual information on 450 trees, shrubs and vines that are useful for landscaping.
-The site includes a Plant Selector feature that enables the user to choose plants for their landscape situation based on criteria they supply.

 - United States National Arboretum